JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 ### Providing Your Personal Access Token to Gradle

-To deploy a plugin to the JetBrains Marketplace, supply the Personal Access Token which can be found on your profile page in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.
+To deploy a plugin to the JetBrains Marketplace, supply the Personal Access Token, which can be found on your profile page in the [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.

 To create a new token, provide its name and click the <control>Generate Token</control> button.
 A new token will be created and displayed right below.